vega/vega-lite/site/docs/types.md

 A linear gradient interpolates colors along a line, from a starting point to an ending point.
 By default a linear gradient runs horizontally, from left to right.
 Use the _x1_, _y1_, _x2_, and _y2_ properties to configure the gradient direction.
 All coordinates are defined in a normalized [0, 1] coordinate space, relative to the bounding box of the item being colored.

-{% include table.html props="gradient,x1,x2,y1,y2,stops" source="GradientLinear" %}
+{% include table.html props="gradient,x1,x2,y1,y2,stops" source="LinearGradient" %}

 <a name="RadialGradient" href="#radial-gradient">#</a> **Radial Gradient**

 A radial gradient interpolates colors between two circles, from an inner circle boundary to an outer circle boundary.
 By default a radial gradient runs from the center point of the coordinate system (zero radius inner circle), out to the maximum extent (0.5 radius outer circle).
 Use the _x1_, _y1_, _x2_, and _y2_ properties to configure the inner and outer circle center points, and use the _r1_ and _r2_ properties to configure the circle radii.
 All coordinates are defined in a normalized [0, 1] coordinate space, relative to the bounding box of the item being colored.
 A value of 1 corresponds to the maximum extent of the bounding box (width or height, whichever is larger).

-{% include table.html props="gradient,x1,x2,y1,y2,r1,r2,stops" source="GradientRadial" %}
+{% include table.html props="gradient,x1,x2,y1,y2,r1,r2,stops" source="RadialGradient" %}

 <a name="GradientStop" href="#gradient-stop">#</a> **Gradient Stop**